Intro to Chemical Signaling and Communication by Microbes

 The information below was adapted from OpenStax Biology 37.2, and OpenStax Biology 9.2

 The rest of this reading focuses on chemical signaling via hormones (endocrine signaling).
-Though we tend to think of them as associated with animals, hormones function in cell signaling in all multicellular organisms and, arguably, even in single-celled microbes (more on that at the end of this reading).
-Hormones are defined by shared function rather than shared structure.
-A molecule is a hormone if it:
+Hormones regulate many different functions, including homeostasis, development, reproduction, and stress.
+Though we tend to think of them as associated with animals, hormones function in cell signaling in all multicellular organisms and, arguably, even in single-celled organisms (more on that at the end of this reading).

 • is part of a feedback loop (either positive or negative)

-• peptide hormones are small proteins
+• peptide hormones, which are small proteins

 Hormone Signaling Pathways and Steps